aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 ingestion rate or connectivity issues, can cause more data to be stored in the local storage than the specified local retention policy.

-Any data exceeding the local retention threshold is not be purged by the log cleaner until it is successfully uploaded to remote storage.
+The log cleaner does not purge any data exceeding the local retention threshold until it is successfully uploaded to remote storage.
 The replication factor is not considered during the upload process, and only one copy of each segment is uploaded to the remote storage.
-Most remote storage options have their own measures, including data replication, to ensure data durability.
+Most remote storage options have their own measures, including data replication to ensure data durability.

 ## Data retrieval